 In theGreat BritainGreat BritainEast MidlandsEast of EnglandLondonNorth EastNorth WestScotlandSouth EastSouth WestWalesWest MidlandsYorkshire and The Humber for every council-owned disabled parking space there are 38 Blue Badge holders.

-In August 2019, the Blue Badge scheme was extending to include hidden disabilities, making journeys easier for more people.
-But this could also mean more people battling for Blue Badge parking spaces.
+In August 2019, the Blue Badge scheme was extended to include hidden disabilities in England, making journeys easier for more people.
+But this could also mean there are now more people battling for Blue Badge parking spaces.

 This is made worse by people without Blue Badges parking in these spaces

 Here are the common reasons people misuse Blue Badge spaces

 "I am a parent and was travelling with children and there weren't any parent-child parking spaces available."

 "There were plenty of Blue Badge spaces available."